codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 custom error messages, and retrieve one or more errors to display.

 By default, error messages are derived from language strings in **system/Language/en/Validation.php**, where each rule has an entry.
+In case you want to change a message default, create a file **app/Language/en/Validation.php** (and/or corresponding folder of locale you use in place of/besides ``en``) and place in it keys and values of those error messages for which you want different defaults.

 .. _validation-custom-errors: